infoweb-internet-solutions/yii2-cms/README.md

 ```

 Remove `adminEmail` and `supportEmail` in `backend/config/params.php`, `common/config/params.php`, `frontend/config/params.php` and `console/config/params.php` and at them to `environments/dev/common/config/params-local.php` and `environments/prod/common/config/params-local.php`

+Run command `init` to initialize the application with a specific environment.

 Usage
 -----